 And then let’s see what happens.

 The first question I’m always asked is, “How do you define processed?”

 Obviously there’s a wide range of implications in that word, and we will probably each define it slightly differently for ourselves.
 My definition is this:

 Unprocessed food is any food that could be made by a person with reasonable skill in a home kitchen with whole-food ingredients.

 I call it “The Kitchen Test.”
 If you pick up something with a label (if it doesn’t have a label, it’s probably unprocessed), and find an ingredient you’d never use in your kitchen and couldn’t possibly make yourself from the whole form, it’s processed.

 It doesn’t mean you actually have to make it yourself, it just means that for it to be considered “unprocessed” that you could, in theory, do so.

 Here’s a more in-depth discussion of the definition, and we’ll continue exploring it as October approaches.

-They’ve been a longtime supporter of my site, and their sponsorship is a huge help in making the October Unprocessed happen again this year.
-Thank you, Bob’s Red Mill!
+Their sponsorship is a huge help in making October Unprocessed happen again this year — thank you, Bob’s Red Mill and MightyNest!